Walther Schröder

-Walther Schröder (26 November 1902 – 31 October 1973) was a German Nazi Party politician, SS-Brigadeführer and Police President of Lübeck, who served as an SS and Police Leader in Latvia and Estonia during the Second World War.
+Walther Schröder (26 November 1902 – 31 October 1973) was a German Nazi Party politician, SS-Brigadeführer and Police President of Lübeck, who served as an SS and Police Leader in Latvia and Estonia during World War II.

 Early life

 Schröder was born in Lübeck and went to school until 1919, followed by three years of practical training in mechanical engineering.
 From 1922 he studied at the technical state school in Hamburg.
 In the same year he joined the Freikorps Oberland, remaining a member until 1925.
 In autumn 1924 he passed his state examination.
 Until 1932 he worked as a designer and engineer at a shipyard in Hamburg and a machine building company in Lübeck.